Múzquiz metro station: History and construction

 Line B of the Mexico City Metro was built by Empresas ICA; Múzquiz metro station opened on 30 November 2000, on the first day of the Ciudad Azteca–Buenavista service.
 The station was built at-grade level; the Múzquiz–Ecatepec section is 1485 m long, while the opposite section towards Río de los Remedios metro station measures 1155 m.
-The station is partially accessible for people with disabilities as there are tactile pavings and braille signage plates.
+The station is partially accessible to people with disabilities as there are tactile pavings and braille signage plates.
 The pedestrian bridges that connect the access to the station are adapted for bicycles as a bicycle lane was built in 2015 on the adjacent median strip.
 The station's pictogram features the silhouette of a portrait of Melchor de Eca y Múzquiz, the fifth president of Mexico, and is named after him because of the nearby colonia of Melchor Múzquiz.

 Ridership

-According to the data provided by the authorities since the 2000s, commuters have averaged per year between 30,200 and 37,100 daily entrances in the last decade.
-In 2019, before the impact of the COVID-19 pandemic on public transport, the station had a ridership of 11,246,650 passengers, which was an increase of 42,414 passengers compared to 2018.
-In the same year, Múzquiz metro station was the 39th busiest station of the system's 195 stations, and it was the line's third-most used, after Buenavista and Ciudad Azteca stations.
+According to the data provided by the authorities since the 2000s, and before the impact of the COVID-19 pandemic on public transport, commuters averaged per year between 30,200 and 34,800 daily entrances between 2013 and 2019; the station had a ridership of 11,246,650 passengers in 2019, which was an increase of 42,414 passengers compared to 2018.
+Also in 2019, Múzquiz metro station was the 39th busiest station of the system's 195 stations, and it was the line's third-most used, after Buenavista and Ciudad Azteca stations.